 Everything You Need to Know About Open Banking

-Open banking is the term used to describe a series of reforms which made it safe and secure for customers to share bank details with regulated third parties.
+Open banking is the term used to describe a series of reforms that made it safe and secure for customers to share bank details with regulated third parties.
 This has revolutionised the financial sector, opening up the field for third party apps and online banks to offer a huge range of money management services to customers.
-While open banking is one of the most significant innovations to occur in finance for many years, many customers are still unsure of what the term refers to and what it means for them.
+However, while open banking is one of the most significant innovations in finance for many years, many customers are still unsure of what the term refers to and what it means for them.

 What Is Open Banking?

-Open banking regulations have been created to give consumers and small businesses more options when it comes to banking online and managing their money.
+Open banking regulations have been created to give consumers and small businesses more options for banking online and managing their money.
 Before open banking reformed financial data sharing restrictions, consumers were restricted to services provided by their own bank only.

 The reforms, which came into force in January 2018, mean that banks regulated in the UK must give customers the option to share their financial data with other authorised third-party providers of financial management tools and banks.
 This financial data includes information on consumer spending habits, regular payments and standing orders, as well as financial services companies used by the consumer.